 Myth #2: Okay, fine.
 The plastic risks are negligible.
 But what about botulism?

 Hey, smarty–that is a fantastic question and a very legitimate concern.
 Indeed, botulism is a risk that arises from the mishandling of sous vide foods.
-However, when done correctly (i.e., correct temperature held for the correct amount of time), sous vide leads to a full pasteurization of foods.
-This means that it eliminates all vegetative forms of pathogenic bacteria and, thus, cannot give you botulism.
+However, when done correctly (e.g., correct temperature held for the correct amount of time and correct handling after cooking), sous vide leads to a full pasteurization of foods.
+This, in combination with proper handling after cooking, means the risk of botulism is reduced.
 Here is a great article in the International Journal of Gastronomy and Food Science.
 I realize that article is not an easy read, but it is quite informative.

 Myth #3: Cooking sous vide is difficult, and is only done by chefs with specific training